SettleMint

 Read the daily history

 The history section shows the worst severity observed each completed UTC day for each service, oldest first.
-Use it to tell a one-off blip apart from a pattern.
-A single degraded day next to healthy days reads differently than several degraded days in a row.
+Use it to tell a one-off blip apart from a pattern: a single degraded day next to healthy days reads differently than several degraded days in a row.

 When a section is unavailable

-A stat-card failure does not bring up the header retry, and the header retry does not recheck the stat cards.
-If the operational metrics or history are unavailable on their own, reload the page to recheck every section.
+The page has one retry control in the header and no per-section retry buttons.
+That control appears only when one or more service panels fail to load; using it rechecks those four panels and the daily history together.
+A stat-card failure does not trigger it, and the control does not cover the stat cards.
+If operational metrics or history are unavailable on their own, reload the full page to recheck every section.

 What to do next